 When EICDA will pass both houses of Congress and get signed by a President?
 That will happen well before the Knicks win the NBA Championship.

 To be clear, I’m not saying that THIS President will sign carbon pricing legislation — But A U.S. President will, and within three years time.
-The support of athletes like Jessie Diggins, Brent Suter and, I expect, many more, will help.
+The support of athletes like Sadie Bjornsen, Brent Suter and, hopefully, many more will help.